margaretmf/margaretmf.github.io/readinglist.md

 * Bricks Now & Then: The Oldest Man-Made Building Material (BRAUN) by Chris van Uffelen
 * Stories Of Georgia by Joel Chandler Harris
 * The True Flag: Theodore Roosevelt, Mark Twain, and the Birth of American Empire by Stephen Kinzer
+* Our Time Is Now
+* Begin Again: James Baldwin's America and Its Urgent Lessons for Our Own
+* Into the Wild Paperback by Jon Krakauer  (Author)

 ## 2020